stolostron/rhacm-docs/_pages/basic_content_standards.md

     - Second draft: `This is one of many procedures...`
 * Write using minimalistic writing.
 Get to the point early.
 Bulleted lists and steps in place of cumbersome paragraphs.
 * Avoid dangling modifiers.
 Be sure subject and predicate agree.
-* Use Github to search for file names if you change a file name so that you can replace URL paths.
+* Use GitHub to search for file names if you change a file name so that you can replace URL paths.
 * See instructions for link & spell checker.

 ## Writing concisely and clearly